navneetjoshi223/DSEMFinalProject2/README.md

 ```bash
 ./scripts/sample/sample_16_ls_testclean.sh
 ```
-The `--resume_dir` argument should be updated with the path of a trained model.
+The `--resume_dir` argument should be updated with the path of a trained model. (in our case it is checkpoints/simple-tts-pretrained folder)

 ## Contact
 Feel free to create an issue if have any questions.